 *** First change ***

-U.2A.2 Handling of SDP at the terminating UE when originating UE has resources available and IP-CAN performs network-initiated resource reservation for terminating UE
+U.2A.2 Handling of SDP when originating UE has resources available and IP-CAN performs network-initiated resource reservation for terminating UE

-If the UE receives an SDP offer where the SDP offer includes all media streams for which the originating side indicated its local preconditions as met, if the precondition mechanism is supported by the terminating UE and the IP-CAN performs network-initiated resource reservation for the terminating UE and the available resources are not sufficient for the received offer, the terminating UE shall indicate its local preconditions and provide the SDP answer to the originating side without waiting for resource reservation.
+If the UE receives an SDP offer where the SDP offer includes all media streams for which the originating side indicated its local preconditions as met, if the precondition mechanism is supported by the terminating UE and the IP-CAN performs network-initiated resource reservation for the terminating UE and the resources are not available or sufficient for the received offer, the terminating UE shall indicate its local preconditions and provide the SDP answer to the originating side without waiting for resource reservation.

-*** End of changes ***
+When the 180 (Ringing) response from the terminating UE is further received, the P-CSCFs for originating UE and for terminating UE shall take 180 (Ringing) response as an implicit indication that the resources of terminating side becomes available and sufficient and continue the session establishment procedure. *** End of changes ***